MindaugasBernatavicius/python-course/README.md

     1.1 Control structures
       1.1.0 Branching: if, else, elif
-      1.1.1 Looping: for i in range(6), for i in [], while 1.0.3 Dictionaries / map: unique key, cant' be joined like lists.
+      1.1.1 Looping: for i in range(6), for i in [], while 1.0.3 Dictionaries / map: unique key, can't be joined like lists.
       1.X.X CRUD and other operations.
     1.0.4 Tuples: same as list, but static.
   1.1 Simple operators